AkoZhu/ese5190lab2A/README.md

 Here is something about WS2812:

 1. WS2812 uses non-return-to-zero encoding to represent '0' and '1'.
-2. WS2812 uses "GBR" chennel in order rather than typical "RGB" channel.
+2. WS2812 uses the "GBR" channel in order rather than the typical "RGB" channel.
-3. WS2812 uses wired connection to link between DI in WS2812 with PIN 12 in RP2040.
+3. WS2812 uses a wired connection to link DI in WS2812 with PIN 12 in RP2040.
 4. WS2812 uses DI-DO serial connection when we need several WS2812s.